-First Incident: For Independent Study appointments, students/staff will be given the option to meet outside.
+First Incident: Students will be given the option to change clothing or meet outside.
 If meeting outside is not an available option, student will be sent home to change.
 Students attending hybrid classes will be sent home to change.
-If the student does not return, the absence will be considered a ditch.

 Second Incident: Same as first incident.